Ichimoku cloud analysis: GBP/USD, AUD/USD, USD/CHF

 GBP/USD, “Great Britain Pound vs US Dollar”

-GBPUSD is trading at 1.3800; the instrument is moving above Ichimoku Cloud, thus indicating an ascending tendency.
-The markets could indicate that the price may test the cloud’s upside border at 1.3705 and then resume moving upwards to reach 1.3995.
+GBPUSD is trading at 1.3771; the instrument is moving above Ichimoku Cloud, thus indicating an ascending tendency.
+The markets could indicate that the price may test the cloud’s upside border at 1.3760 and then resume moving upwards to reach 1.3975.
 Another signal in favour of a further uptrend will be a rebound from the rising channel’s downside border.
-However, the bullish scenario may no longer be valid if the price breaks the cloud’s downside border and fixes below 1.3615.
-In this case, the pair may continue falling towards 1.3525.
+However, the bullish scenario may no longer be valid if the price breaks the cloud’s downside border and fixes below 1.3625.
+In this case, the pair may continue falling towards 1.3535.
+To confirm further growth, the asset must break the upside border of the Triangle pattern and fix above 1.3845.

 AUD/USD, “Australian Dollar vs US Dollar”

-AUDUSD is trading at 0.7491; the instrument is moving above Ichimoku Cloud, thus indicating an ascending tendency.
-The markets could indicate that the price may test Tenkan-Sen and Kijun-Sen at 0.7465 and then resume moving upwards to reach 0.7655.
+AUDUSD is trading at 0.7524; the instrument is moving above Ichimoku Cloud, thus indicating an ascending tendency.
+The markets could indicate that the price may test Tenkan-Sen and Kijun-Sen at 0.7500 and then resume moving upwards to reach 0.7695.
 Another signal in favour of a further uptrend will be a rebound from the rising channel’s downside border.
-However, the bullish scenario/may no longer be valid if the price breaks the cloud’s downside border and fixes below 0.7305.
-In this case, the pair may continue falling towards 0.7215.
+However, the bullish scenario may no longer be valid if the price breaks the cloud’s downside border and fixes below 0.7375.
+In this case, the pair may continue falling towards 0.7285.

 USD/CHF, “US Dollar vs Swiss Franc”

-USDCHF is trading at 0.9187; the instrument is moving below Ichimoku Cloud, thus indicating a descending tendency.
-The markets could indicate that the price may test Tenkan-Sen and Kijun-Sen at 0.9225 and then resume moving downwards to reach 0.9085.
-Another signal in favour of a further downtrend will be a rebound from the upside border of the Triangle pattern.
-However, the bearish scenario may no longer be valid if the price breaks the cloud’s upside border and fixes above 0.9285.
-In this case, the pair may continue growing towards 0.9375.
-To confirm further decline, the asset must break the pattern’s downside border and fix below 0.9150.
+USDCHF is trading at 0.9185; the instrument is moving below Ichimoku Cloud, thus indicating a descending tendency.
+The markets could indicate that the price may test the cloud’s downside border at 0.9205 and then resume moving downwards to reach 0.9075.
+Another signal in favour of a further downtrend will be a rebound from the descending channel’s upside border.
+However, the bearish scenario may no longer be valid if the price breaks the cloud’s upside border and fixes above 0.9275.
+In this case, the pair may continue growing towards 0.9365.

 Before you enter foreign exchange and stock markets, you have to remember that trading currencies and other investment products is trading in nature and always involves a considerable risk.
 As a result of various financial fluctuations, you may not only significantly increase your capital, but also lose it completely.
 Therefore, our clients have to assure RoboForex that they understand all the possible consequences of such risks, they know all the specifics, rules and regulations governing the use of investment products, including corporate events, resulting in the change of underlying assets.
 Client understands that there are special risks and features that affect prices, exchange rates and investment products.